onkarlondhe1139/Omieeee.o/README.md

 🧑‍🏫 Seeking guidance on Data Analytics and Data Science Projects.

-❓ Ask me about : Data Analytics, Excel, SQl, And Power BI
+❓ Ask me about : Data Analytics, Excel, SQL, And Power BI

 📬 How to reach me: onkarlondhe1139@gmail.com